Skip to content

 Let’s start with Plymouth

-Plymouth has a rich maritime heritage and in keeping with that you’ll find a host of historically significant locations, including Plymouth Hoe, which sits on the seafront and enjoys commanding views over Plymouth Sound, Drake’s Island and across to Mount Edgcumbe (Cornwall) as well as boasting the iconic Smeaton’s Tower lighthouse.
+Plymouth has a rich maritime heritage.
+In keeping with that you’ll find a host of historically significant locations, including Plymouth Hoe, which sits on the seafront and enjoys commanding views over Plymouth Sound, Drake’s Island and across to Mount Edgcumbe (just over the border in Cornwall) as well as boasting the iconic Smeaton’s Tower lighthouse.
+It's also where you can see the sky light up with the spectacular British Fireworks Championships each summer.

 Incidentally, Plymouth Hoe is also the site of Francis Drake’s legendary insistence on finishing his game of bowls before beating the Spanish Armada.

-There’s more to Plymouth than history though.
-The city has a thriving arts and culture scene, holding the annual Marine City Festival and the Barbican Jazz and Blues Festival, which is aligned to the Barbican itself, a collection of shops, restaurants and cafes set against the backdrop of the harbour.
+There’s more to Plymouth than history, though.
+The city has a thriving arts and culture scene, with an award-winning museum and art gallery housed in The Box, and live music from major artists at the Hoe each summer.
+A great place for a wander is The Barbican – a collection of shops, restaurants and cafes set against the backdrop of the harbour.
 If you have the grandkids in tow, the National Marine Aquarium is a must and when it’s time to eat, Plymouth offers a cornucopia of choices including a smattering of celebrity-run restaurants, all taking advantage of the fresh produce supplied by local farms and fishermen.
+The Flavour Fest and Seafest festivals showcase the best of local food and drink each year.

 And then there’s gin.
 The Plymouth Gin Distillery uses a recipe that dates back to 1793 and parts of the distillery are several centuries older.
-The tour allows you to trace the Plymouth Gin distillation process, with a short tutored tasting and a chance to enjoy more gin afterwards in the cocktail lounge.
-The distillery has a stairlift to access the tours and a lift to the Cocktail Lounge, which is handy, because even if you don’t need them going in, you may need them when you leave.
+The tour allows you to trace the Plymouth Gin distillation process, with a short tutored tasting and a chance to enjoy more gin afterwards in the cocktail bar upstairs.
+The distillery has a stairlift to access the tours and a lift to the bar, which is handy, because even if you don’t need them going in, you may need them when you leave!

 The South Hams area

-With free time on your hands, you’ll want to get out of the city from time to time and Devon is lucky to have the South Hams, almost 900 square kilometres of rural and coastal land, much of it a designated Area of Outstanding Natural Beauty.
+With free time on your hands when you're retired, you’ll have every opportunity to explore Devon's stunning countryside and get out of the city from time to time.
+Devon is lucky to have the South Hams – almost 900 square kilometres of rural and coastal land, much of it a designated Area of Outstanding Natural Beauty.
 The South Hams area is of course a gift for nature lovers with stunning vistas and nature reserves, but the area is also home to many picture-postcard towns and villages, all of which are well worth taking the time to explore.
-The coastal town of Salcombe for example, is ideal for relaxing by the water, while the larger towns of Kingsbridge and Totnes, both historic market towns and tourist hubs offer a more lively experience.
+The coastal town of Salcombe, for example, is ideal for relaxing by the water (there's a local gin to sample here too!), while the larger towns of Kingsbridge and Totnes – both historic market towns and tourist hubs offer a more lively experience.

 The South Hams are also home to more than 30 beaches, ranging from more popular, family oriented seaside locations like Bigbury Beach with its shallow waters and rock pools, to more secluded options.
 The wonderfully named Sugary Cove, on the mouth of the River Dart, is hidden away at the bottom of a stone staircase off the South West Coast Path as it heads to the historic maritime town of Dartmouth.
 If history is your thing, you’ll find plenty of that too, in Dartmouth Castle, Totnes Castle and Berry Pomeroy Castle, all English Heritage sites.
 If you’d rather let someone else make the effort, the South Devon Railway runs through some of Devon’s most beautiful countryside, following the course of the River Dart.